Kalevi (mythology)

 Kalev riding an eagle, Oskar Kallis (1917).

 Kaleva (also known as Kalevi or Kalev) and his sons are important heroic figures in Estonian, Finnish and Karelian mythology.
 They are typically described as giants who lived in an area before the arrival of humans, but they also appear as mythic heroes in runic songs.

 In the Finnish epic the Kalevala, Kaleva is an ancient Finnish ruler.
-In Friedrich Reinhold Kreutzwald's epic poem Kalevipoeg, King Kalev was the father of King Kalevipoeg and the husband of Linda.
+In the Estonian writer Friedrich Reinhold Kreutzwald's epic poem Kalevipoeg, King Kalev was the father of King Kalevipoeg and the husband of Linda.

 Name

 Multiple theories exist of the origin of the name Kaleva.
 First such theory was made by Elias Lönnrot, who derived the name from the Russian word golová ('chief', 'head').
 The name is too old to have been borrowed from Russian, however, and derivation from Proto-Slavic or Proto-Balto-Slavic forms is not possible for phonological reasons.
 Another suggested but phologically impossible origin is in the Old Norse name Kylfingjar.
 Paul Ariste proposed that the Estonian noun kalev derived from kale ('hard', 'severe'; cognates with Finnish kalea 'cool', 'hard', 'slippery'), which Ants Järv favoured.
 August Ahlqvist and Eemil Nestor Setälä thought the name had a Baltic origin, such as in the Lithuanian word kálvis 'smith', which was favoured by Aimo Turunen and not dismissed by Järv either.
 According to Mikko Heikkilä, the problems of this theory arise when noting that kaleva does not hold the primary meaning of 'smith', and Proto-Baltic *kalvis would've likely been loaned as **kalve, **kalvis or **kalviš into (Proto-)Finnish.

 In 1918, T. I. Itkonen connected Kaleva to the Northern Sámi word gállagas-dolla 'phosphorescence of the sea' and the Lule Sámi word kāllaka jussa 'suddenly descending thick fog over a lake', literally 'old man's fart'.
 Uno Harva and Yrjö Toivonen developed the theory further by deriving the Finnic and Sámi words from a common proto-form, *kaleɣa.
 According to Heikkilä, the Proto-Sámi *kǡllǡs 'old honoured man' is a loan from Proto-Scandinavian *karlaz '(old) man' and cannot therefore be traced back to a Finno-Sámic proto-language.
 Heikkilä himself proposed a theory that Kaleva was initially loaned from Proto-Germanic and Proto-Scandinavian *χlewaz or phonologically reconstructed as *χᵃlewaz, which would be the older form of Hlér.
 Hlér or Ægir is the name of a giant and the personification of the sea in Norse mythology.
 A step-by-step development would've then been Proto-Scandinavian *χᵃléwaz ('sea', 'sea-god giant') → Late Proto-Finnic *Kalevas ('mythical giant') → Finnish Kaleva(s).
 Heikkilä further proposed that Kalanti, which was the name of the westernmost parts of Southwestern Finland in a map from 1347, would've originally been *Kalenδek in Late Proto-Finnic and would have its origins in the name Kaleva.